Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

 \begin{itemize} \item Management of multiple nodes and virtual machines with a single unique \ac{api}. \item Various container runtimes like Podman and also native applications. \item Automotive \ac{spice} process with requirement tracing. \item Existing communication frameworks like \ac{someip}, \ac{dds} or \ac{rest} \ac{api} can be used with Ankaios workloads. \end{itemize}

-Kubernetes\footnote{Available at \myurl{https://kubernetes.io/}.}, as a container orchestration tool mainly designed for datacenters, can also be consider to manage vehicular workloads.
+Kubernetes\footnote{Available at \myhref{https://kubernetes.io/}{kubernetes.io}.}, as a container orchestration tool mainly designed for datacenters, can also be consider to manage vehicular workloads.
 The work of~\cite{2020-Virtualization-46} proposes vehicles as nodes of a Kubernetes cluster.

-Apart from its inherent advantages as container orchestration and scheduler, Kubernetes is very flexible in networking terms.
-Networking between containers can be changed through \acp{cni}\footnote{Project available at \myurl{https://github.com/containernetworking/cni}.}, a specification for configuring network interfaces in containers.
-This allows considering deterministic networking concepts — further discussed in \cref{sec:blocks:deterministic} — in container scenarios.
-For example the work of~\cite{Garbugli_2023} proposes support for deterministic networking within Kubernetes containers without modifying the application binaries — essential to ensure compatibility with existing vehicle services but also to simplify the development process of new services — through a side car container that exposes the standard \ac{posix} socket interface to other containers and redirects traffic to deterministic configured network interfaces in the host computer.
-Integration with cloud infrastructure is also possible.
-For example, within~\cite{2022-Virtualization-47} is proposed a full-fledged dynamic interference-aware cloud scheduling architecture for latency-sensitive workloads.
+Apart from its inherent advantages as container orchestration and scheduler, Kubernetes is very flexible in networking terms, since networking between containers can be changed through \acp{cni}\footnote{Project available at \myhref{https://github.com/containernetworking/cni}{github.com/containernetworking/cni}.}. \acp{cni} are a specification for configuring network interfaces in containers.
+This allows considering deterministic networking concepts (\cref{sec:blocks:deterministic}) in container scenarios.
+For example, the work of~\cite{Garbugli_2023} proposes support for deterministic networking within Kubernetes containers without modifying the application binaries through a side car container that exposes the standard \ac{posix} socket interface to other containers and redirects traffic to deterministic configured network interfaces in the host computer.
+Not modifying the application binaries is essential to ensure compatibility with existing vehicle services but also to simplify the development process of new services.